kenshohara/album-cover-search/README.md

 # album-cover-search
-This tool searches cover images of mp3 files.
+This is a GUI tool for searching cover images of mp3 files.

 ## Usage
 ```python ui.py```